mperzl/ganglia-mod_ibmpower/README.md

 * `splpar`
 * `weight`

-As most of these metrics are only useful for AIX V5.3 or higher running in a Shared Processor LPAR, some "reasonable" values must be returned if not running in such a scenario.
+Many of these metrics are most useful for AIX V5.3 or higher and Linux on Power running in a Shared Processor LPAR, some "reasonable" values must be returned if not running in such a scenario.

 ## Obtaining binary versions